 One of the true Bantam breeds in the world is the Dutch Bantam.
 Because of its distinguished look, egg-laying capability, and small size, it’s a favorite breed for show breeders, hobbyists, and backyard keepers worldwide.

 Let’s discuss the main characteristics, history, and personality.

 The Dutch Bantam is one of the true Bantam breeds in the world.
-This means it’s a naturally small chicken, with no related bigger poultry breeds which it originated from.
-Dutch Bantams are tiny birds, with the males weighing less than 20 ounces and females weighing less than 18 ounces.
+This means it’s a naturally small chicken with no related bigger poultry breeds which it originated from.
+Dutch Bantams are tiny birds, with the males weighing less than 20 ounces and the females weighing less than 18 ounces.

 Because of their small size and rather large wings, they are better flyers than other chicken breeds.

 Male Dutch Bantams carry their body in a stately position, with their head above the main body displaying their breast region.
 The long flowy feathers accentuate their distinguished appearance, and the tail is gracefully accented with long, curved sickle feathers.

 The Dutch Bantam can be found in plenty of color varieties, although the original pattern of the dutch bantam was the partridge pattern.
 The most common color patterns on a Dutch Bantam are light brown, blue light brown, silver, and white, but there are many more.